-Data-backed planning intelligence · 2,650,000+ decisions analysed across England, Scotland and Wales
+Data-backed planning intelligence · 3,290,000+ decisions analysed across England, Scotland, Wales and Northern Ireland

 Hardest and Easiest Councils for Planning Permission